 The pandemic upended our lives in ways we did not expect.
 Companies have in the past permitted employees to work from home, but when COVID-19 sent office workers home for an undetermined period of time, working from home was no longer optional or somewhat private.

 But beyond the aforementioned considerations, there's an even bigger issue: office workers discovered that they did not need to be IN an office together to accomplish their work.
-This seismic shift in thinking has employees reconsidering their home and work lifestyles, and company leaders nervous about insisting that employees return to the office.
+This seismic shift in thinking has employees reconsidering their home and work lifestyles, and makes company leaders nervous about insisting that employees return to the office.

 What Do We Do?